David Boyce Piano Services

 If it’s not the keys as such, but the number of tones, that you find inadequate, a Quarter Tone Piano might suit you.
 In his fascinating, entertaining, and warm-hearted Memoirs, Earl Wild, one of the greatest piano masters of all time, refers to a Quarter Tone piano owned by a friend.
 You can see what one looked like here (though the intriguing quarter-tone keyboard music of Scott Crothers here is not being played on this particular instrument).

-And here is a video of an acoustic quarter-tone piano being played:
+And here are videos of an acoustic quarter-tone upright piano being played:

 Or is it that you don't like the constraint of fixed tones at all?
 Your answer could be the unique Fluid Piano.
 Make your own pitches!